 Our neighbours came up with a creative and inexpensive method for creating nesting boxes using plastic pails set on their side and filled with a cozy layer of pine shavings.

 Traditionally, nesting boxes are built out of wood and secured to the wall in a row like the boxes you see in the picture below.
 They are 12 square inches and because we had 30 chickens, there are 9 of them.
 You will need roughly one nesting box per three or four hens.

 The nesting boxes can be set wherever you like as long as they are lower than your roosts so the chickens don’t decide to sleep (and poop!) in their nesting boxes.
 It goes without saying that you want your eggs to be as clean as possible.

 Step 5 – Waterers and feeders

 Mount your feeders and waterers on the wall or hang them from the ceiling so the chickens don’t accidentally dirty their water and food with bedding.

 And that’s it.
-Just a million easy steps and you will have a cozy home for your flock.
-Now that our space is all set up, we are so excited to welcome chickens of our own in just a couple months.
+Just a million easy steps to convert a stall into a chicken coop and you will have a cozy home for your flock.
+Now that our coop is all set up, we are so excited to welcome chickens of our own in just a couple of months.
 Do you know what that means?
 Fresh eggs!
 And possibly chasing chickens at night in my pajamas.